pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ## Process File

-PM2 empowers your process management workflow, by allowing you to fine-tune the behavior, options, environment variables, logs files of each app via a process file.
-It's particularly useful for micro service based applications.
+PM2 empowers your process management workflow.
+It allows you to fine-tune the behavior, options, environment variables, logs files of each application via a process file.
+It's particularly useful for micro-service based applications.

 Configuration format supported are Javascript, JSON and YAML.